 So far, the play has been translated into German, Polish, Japanese and Persian.
 This performance will be in the Persian language based on a translation by Tinoush Nazmjou.
 English surtitles will run along the performance.

-Charsoo Theatre Group was found in Sydney in 2016 by a group of Iranian migrants with various backgrounds and professions, to show their passion for theatre, share their experience as migrants through theatre and indeed to learn, empower and create.
+Charsoo Theatre Group is a community group founded in Sydney in 2016 by a group of Iranian migrants with various backgrounds and professions, to show their passion for theatre, share their experience as migrants through theatre and indeed to learn, empower and create.
 They are dedicated to producing quality performances from Persian as well as international playwrights.
 Charsoo Theatre provides a diverse cultural experience for Australians and immigrants both for members of the team and for audiences.
 Charsoo Theatre Group is not only for people with diversity who love to have a unique experience of a performance in their mother tongue in Sydney but also it is for Australians who are passionate about different cultures.
 This unique experience is rarely availble to the majority of Australians.